awsdocs/amazon-lumberyard-user-guide/doc_source/network-multiplayer-gs-gamelift.md

 `gamelift_fleet_id` or `gamelift_alias_id`

+`gamelift_queue_name`

 `gamelift_end_point`

 `gamelift_playerid`

+`gamelift_matchmaking_config_name`

 You can set these CVARs with a console command or with the multiplayer sample user interface\.
+For a list of all the supported CVARs in the Multiplayer Gem, see [Multiplayer Gem CVars](gems-system-gem-multiplayer-cvars.md)\.

 To use CVARs to set the client side configuration, enter the following console command\.